- Be Healthy

 GESTATIONAL DIABETES MELLITUS

 In pregnancy, the placenta (the blood source for the baby) produces hormones that help the baby grow and develop.
 Some of these hormones block the action of the mother’s insulin which is called insulin resistance.
-During pregnancy, to keep the blood glucose levels normal, mothers need to make 2 to 3 times the normal amount of insulin due to this insulin resistance.
+During pregnancy, to keep the blood glucose levels normal, the mother's body needs to make 2 to 3 times the normal amount of insulin due to this insulin resistance.
 If the body is unable to produce the extra insulin or becomes more resistant, gestational diabetes develops.

 The signs and symptoms are similar to type 2 diabetes which includes sugar in urine, unusual thirst, frequent urination, fatigue, etc. Doctors either use blood tests, glucose challenge test or the oral glucose tolerance test to diagnose gestational diabetes.